Copyright © 2021 West Melton Primary School, West Melton New Zealand| Website Created by Meltec

 Our Kapa Haka group first took part in the Canterbury Primary Schools’ Cultural Festival in 2012.
-The group was made up of Year 3 to Year 8 students and involved 123 students (half the school at the time!).
-It was such a big event for us and was exciting to see the stage fill with more and more students until there was no more room on the stage!
-Those children who weren’t in the Kapa Haka group went along to support their peers and ripped the roof off the venue with their thunderous support!
+The group was made up of Year 3 to 8 learners and involved 123 students (half the school at the time!).
+It was such a big event for us and was exciting to see the stage filled with more and more learners until there was no more room on the stage!
+Those students who weren’t in the Kapa Haka group went along to support their peers and ripped the roof off the venue with their thunderous support!

 We are on the waves of learning in our waka

 West Melton School Choir

 Every year we have a Year 5 - 8 Christchurch School Music Festival choir.
 This opportunity to take part in a choir, supports the school curriculum delivery in The Arts and is an important way of extending learning beyond the core curriculum and the classroom environment.

 The Year 5 - 8 choir take part in the Christchurch Primary School Music Festival, early in Term 4 at the Horncastle Arena.
 The students start regular singing sessions at the start of Term 2, in preparation for this exciting event.